 Make a complaint

 We are committed to providing high quality services at all times.
 Our staff and partners work hard to get things right, but sometimes things do go wrong.
 If you are not happy with the level of service you have received, you can make an official complaint.
 Generally speaking, a complaint has to be made within 12 months from the date on which the matter occurred, or the matter came to the notice of the complainant.
+Wherever possible, the monitoring officer will resolve complaints.
+If, following a formal investigation, this is not possible, the monitoring officer will refer the matter to the Standards Panel.

 Please check which of the following best suits your needs: